econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 A natural interpretation of the importance consumers put on 'liquidity' is that precautionary saving motives matter for many households -- highlighting the need for the aforementioned computational advancements.

 The traditional approach to constructing such models has been for economists to try to measure the necessary inputs (income uncertainty, e.g.), and to assume that agents' beliefs incorporate whatever it is that the economist has measured.
-However, the newly collected survey data on consumer expectations show that the beliefs that many people _actually_ hold differ substantially from what economists postulate they 'should' believe based on their empirical measurements.
+However, the newly collected survey data on consumer expectations show that the beliefs that many people _actually_ hold differ substantially from what economists postulate they 'should' believe based on empirical measurements.
 Moreover, there is now considerable evidence that the decisions people make reflect their actual beliefs and preferences rather than whatever it is that economists think they *should* believe and prefer.[^ageofreason]

 [^ageofreason]: A particularly troubling possibility is raised by the work of @gabaix2010age, who point out that at least some elderly decision-makers (say, those with dementia) may be beyond the 'age of reason.'